alhockly/pi-wireless-drive/README.md

 Samba + avahi-deamon
 pi

+1. `lsblk` to show external devices
-1. setup fstab to mount your external disk (exFat or macOS Journled) https://askubuntu.com/a/165462 use `sudo mount -a` to test the mount
+2. setup fstab to mount your external disk (exFat) https://askubuntu.com/a/165462 use `sudo mount -av` to mount e.g `/dev/sda1  /disk exfat defaults,auto,uid=1000,gid=1000,users,rw,nofail 0 1`

-2. setup samba and avahi-deamon on pi
+3. setup samba and avahi-deamon on pi
-3. shutdown pi and connect the disk to mac via usb
+4. shutdown pi and connect the disk to mac via usb
 Mac
 1. create disk image on the external disk (Disk Utility > New Image > Blank Image), set Format to Mac OS Extended (Journaled)
 2. connect the disk back into the pi and boot up